(This page has been updated for the 2020 Season, for the archived page for 2019, Click Here)

 - Spellers may register under their schools or privately but must supply their school details.

-- The organizers of the Nigeria Spelling Bee may disqualify, prior to, during, or after the competition, any speller who is not in compliance with any of the Eligibility Requirements or rules of the competition.
+- The organizers of the Nigeria Spelling Bee may disqualify, prior to, during, or after the competition, any speller who is not in compliance with any of the Eligibility Requirements, rules of the competition or have supplied false information.

 - Registration is online on our e-portal upon the payment of N2,000 (Two Thousand Naira) only per speller.